inaimathi/cl-notebook/README.md

 ### TODO
 ##### Thoughts
 - Cells are now updated if their content is different on a notebook-load.
 This means that books that contain timestamp-related cells or similar will always be changed when they're opened.
 Is that what we really want?
+	- Unsure.
+On the one hand, we don't want a cell to be re-saved every time on the basis that it contains a call to `random`.
+On the other hand, we don't want to say such changes never require a re-eval.
+The _easy_ way out seems to be dropping the eval-on-load thing.
+Or, at the very least, deferring it to the first time a given book is viewed in the lifetime of a server instance.

 ##### Bugs